ISO 9001:2008 QUALITY MANAGEMENT SYSTEM

 - internal auditing and management systems review

-The Maritime Services Group of IRI is committed to providing, under the Marshall Islands Maritime Program, the highest quality ship registry services and flag State administration found anywhere in the world.
-The premise of this commitment is our understanding of the need to balance timely and effective vessel registration and compliance under the provisions of the United Nations (UN) Convention on the Law of the Sea (UNCLOS), international regulations, procedures and practices contained in International Maritime Organization (IMO) instruments and other mandatory instruments to which the Marshall Islands is a Party, with the professional knowledge of, and pragmatic appreciation for, the complexities of conducting international trade without unnecessary interference.
+The Maritime Services Group of International Registries, Inc. (IRI) is committed to providing, under the Marshall Islands Maritime Program, the highest quality ship registry services and flag State administration found anywhere in the world.
+The premise of this commitment is our understanding of the need to balance timely and effective vessel registration and compliance under the provisions of the United Nations Convention on the Law of the Sea (UNCLOS), international regulations, procedures and practices contained in International Maritime Organization (IMO) and International Labour Organization (ILO) instruments and other mandatory instruments to which the Republic of the Marshall Islands is a Party, with the professional knowledge of, and pragmatic appreciation for, the complexities of conducting international trade without unnecessary interference.

 Shipowners and operators in today's international marine transportation industry require a ship registry that:

 - Provides an established and efficient registration process that is compatible with the operation of their vessels;

 - Provides a respected regulatory atmosphere regarding maritime safety, security and environmental protection;